-Description: In this CGI based animated ad, Renault promotes its electric Kangoo Z.E model.
+Description: In this CGI-based animated ad, Renault promotes its electric Kangoo Z.E model.

 A love-struck postman who drives a rather loud vehicle is chased down by his crush’s extremely aggressive and noise-sensitive dog every day.

-Until one day, he switches to Renault’s electric Kangoo Z.E that offers a smooth and noise-less drive.
+Until one day, he switches to Renault’s electric Kangoo Z.E which offers a smooth and noise-less drive.
 He’s then able to beat the dog to it, makes his delivery without any hiccups, and we’re assuming ‘gets the girl’.

 The ad ends with a one-liner, “Everything starts with an electric moment”.

 Characteristics: This is one of the animation advertisements that have all the ingredients of a winner.
 It made us go “Awwww” and brought out our puppy dog eyes.